 - Transfer to a plate and set aside.
 Turn heat off and let the skillet cool for a minute.

 - Add the wine and set the heat to medium.
-Add the butter, beef broth, smashed garlic cloves, sliced onions, and fresh thyme o the skillet and set the heat to medium.
+Add the butter, beef broth, smashed garlic cloves, sliced onions, and fresh thyme.
 Use a silicone spatula to “clean” the skillet.
 Bring to a boil and boil/reduce for 5 minutes.
 Remove from heat and let it cool for 2 minutes.

 - Add the pork to the skillet along with any juices from the plate.
 Roast uncovered for 15 minutes.
 (Thinner tenderloins will need 13 minutes, thicker will need 15.)